Week 2

 Read, annotate, and discuss pages 69-91 of Death of a Salesman, Act 2.

-Continue to fill out Act 2's Tracking the Narrative as we read.
+Continue to fill out Act 2's Tracking the Narrative chart as we read.

 Thursday the 1st